jonchun/ubuntu2macOS/README.md

 Top Bar → Clock → Weekday/Date/Seconds
 Windows Titlebars → Placement → Left
 ```
-**Note:** After changing the Windows Titlebars to the Left placement, Gnome Tweaks gets all wonky.
+**Note:** After changing the Windows Titlebars to the Left placement, Gnome Tweaks gets all wonky in 19.10.
+It works fine in 18.04.
 I don't know how to fix it, and I found that other people are having the same issue.
 I don't think it's a huge deal though.

 ---